BJARKE BUNDGAARD INGELS (1974-)

 2018 - The Dortheavej Residence, aka Homes for All, Copenhagen, Denmark.
 Commissioned in 2013.
 The 5-story building contains 66 homes for low-income citizens.

-2019 - aka Mexico Villa.
+2019 - The Mexico Villa.
 Landscape design by Entorno.
 Interior design by Alejandro Redo.
 Photos by Paul Raeside.
 Project architect Martin Voelkle.
 Featured in Architectural Digest.

-2019 - Vancouver House, 1480 Howe Street, Vancouver, British Columbia Canada.
+2019 - The Vancouver House, 1480 Howe Street, Vancouver, British Columbia Canada.
 A 49-story tower sits atop a 9-story base that includes market rental housing, commercial uses, and a child care facility.
-The tower contains 600 homes and 180 market rental suites.
+The tower contains 600 homes and 180 apartments.
 Commissioned in 2012.

 2020 - The Cube Residences, 127 South Ocean Road, New Providence, Bahamas.
 Marina residences at the Albany Resort.
 Features three- to seven- bedroom residences, each with their own private pools and balconies.

-2021 - House in Deal, New Jersey.
+2021 - The House in Deal NJ.
 Project architect Martin Voelkle.
 One of the clients feared the bold cantilever design and decided not to build.

 2021 - The Mads Peter Veiby and Rikke Rytter Veiby House, aka Villa Gug, Aalborg, Denmark.
 Project architect Mads Engaard Stidsen.
 Featured in Architectural Digest, January 2023.